spatineo/log-anonymiser/README.md

 Released versions are available on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.spatineo%22%20a%3A%22log-anonymiser%22)

-The log anonymiser is developed using Java.
+The log anonymiser is developed using Java and requires a Java runtime to run.
+OpenJDK is suggested as a runtime.

+## Releases

+### 1.1.x

- - Latest version requires Java 19 or newer to run
+Functionally identical with the 1.0.x series, but has updated dependencies (Spring 6.1, Google Guava 33.2.0).
+Requires Java 19 or later to run

+### 1.0.x

- - Versions 1.0.x can be run with Java 8
+Original release, works with Java versions 8 and up

 ## Usage